 2. Density in the area is designated to be high, with a maximum of 24 dwelling units per acre.
+Maximum density does not apply to duplexes, triplexes, quadplexes, or cottage clusters.
+Maximum density for townhouses is 25 dwelling units per acre.
 (Specific lot size requirements to be established by the zoning ordinance.)
+[Policy 2 Am. by Ord.
+2025-04, June 11, 2025]